KenstonPTO/bylaws/README.md

 ## BUILDING PTO EXECUTIVE COMMITTEE ELECTIONS
 Building PTOs shall elect their own Executive Committees.
 The results of the election will be presented to the PTO Council at the next meeting for Council review and approval.
 The process for Elections is as follows:
 1. No later than February 1st, the current Building Executive Committee will identify which Executive Officer positions will be vacated the subsequent school year.
 Open positions will then be announced via email to the Current Board and the Preceding School’s current board for nominations.
-2. At the regular March meeting of the Building PTO and the Preceeding Building's PTO, the open positions will be announced and nominations saught.
+2. At the regular March meeting of the Building PTO and the Preceding Building's PTO, the open positions will be announced and nominations sought.
 3. Nominations should be provided to the President.
 Self-nominations will be accepted.
 Nominees must be approved by the Building Principal and PTO Council.
 In addition, the President will contact each nominee to determine their willingness to serve.
 4. The President shall prepare a printed ballot with all open positions and nominees.
 This will be distributed to the General Board members prior to the April Building PTO Meeting.
 5. At the April Building PTO meeting, a secret vote will be held for each open position, regardless to the number of nominees.
 At the close of the meeting, the ballots shall be counted by the PTO President and School Representative i.e. principal, assistant principal, guidance counselor.
 The results will be communicated to PTO Council within 24 hours of the meeting.
 Ballots must be kept until the end of the subsequent school year.